paulvelzeboer/dockerized-blockchain/README.md

 ### 1.3.
 Test accounts ready for use

-As part of the bootstrapping process we bootstrap 10 Ethereum accounts for use pre-filled with 20 Ether for use in transactions by default.
+As part of the bootstrapping process we bootstrap 2Ethereum accounts for use pre-filled with 20 Ether for use in transactions by default.

 If you want to change the amount of Ether for those accounts